I GIVE YOU CHAPTER 1 FOR FREE

 - Momentum is bullish

 So you don’t actually want to use as much tools as possible, but you want the right combination of tools.
 Technical analysists always look for “confluence”, which means using different indicators and looking for confirmation between them in order to find opportunities.
-I call this:
+I call this KISS:

-I have created this 7-step Strategy, to keep it simple.
+I have actually created this 7-step KISS Strategy, literally to KEEP IT SIMPLE!
 Because trading is complex and confusing enough already.
-I follow these 7 steps meticulously, and get the trades with the highest win-rate and reward.
+I follow these 7 steps to get the trades with the highest win-rate and reward.

-This is what my 7-step Strategy is based upon.
+This is what my KISS TRADING STRATEGY is based upon.
 I need to take 7 independent steps before I decide to enter a trade.
 In short these are my 7 steps before I take a trade:

 - Momentum and Volume